MakeSchool/JumpAndRunArchitecture/README.md

 #Hints for this exercise

 - Use custom properties in SpriteBuilder
+- Move game logic into a new Gameplay class, this should have its own scene CCB
+- Make level class that all levels use to load in custom properties
-- Make use of code connections with `Owner`
+- Make use of code connections with `Owner` to connect character, next level button, etc to Gameplay class (use CCBReader load:owner:)
+- Use static class variable to keep track of current level